Who is eligible to apply?

 Should I submit all of my information before I request a recommendation?

-No. You should request recommendations as early as possible to ensure there is sufficient time for the recommendation to be submitted by the deadline.
+No. You should request a recommendation as early as possible to ensure there is sufficient time for the recommendation to be submitted by the deadline.

 What are the selection criteria?